Appetite

 Appetite is the desire to eat food items, usually due to hunger.
 Appealing foods can stimulate appetite even when hunger is absent, although appetite can be greatly reduced by satiety.
 Appetite exists in all higher life-forms, and serves to regulate adequate energy intake to maintain metabolic needs.
 It is regulated by a close interplay between the digestive tract, adipose tissue and the brain.
 Appetite has a relationship with every individual's behavior.
 Appetitive behaviour also known as approach behaviour, and consummatory behaviour, are the only processes that involve energy intake, whereas all other behaviours affect the release of energy.
 When stressed, appetite levels may increase and result in an increase of food intake.
 Decreased desire to eat is termed anorexia, while polyphagia (or "hyperphagia") is increased eating.
-Dysregulation of appetite contributes to anorexia nervosa, bulimia nervosa, cachexia, overeating, and binge eating disorder.
+Dysregulation of appetite contributes to ARFID, anorexia nervosa, bulimia nervosa, cachexia, overeating, and binge eating disorder.

 Role in disease

 A limited or excessive appetite is not necessarily pathological.
 Abnormal appetite could be defined as eating habits causing malnutrition and related conditions such as obesity and its related problems.

 Both genetic and environmental factors may regulate appetite, and abnormalities in either may lead to abnormal appetite.
-Poor appetite (anorexia) can have numerous causes, but may be a result of physical (infectious, autoimmune or malignant disease) or psychological (stress, mental disorders) factors.
+Poor appetite (anorexia) can have a number of causes, but may be a result of physical (infectious, autoimmune or malignant disease) or psychological (stress, mental disorders) factors.
 Likewise, hyperphagia (excessive eating) may be a result of hormonal imbalances, mental disorders (e.g., depression) and others.
 Dyspepsia, also known as indigestion, can also affect appetite as one of its symptoms is feeling "overly full" soon after beginning a meal.
-Taste and smell ("dysgeusia", bad taste) or the lack thereof may also effect appetite.
+Taste and smell ("dysgeusia", bad taste) or the lack thereof may also affect appetite.

 Abnormal appetite may also be linked to genetics on a chromosomal scale, shown by the 1950s discovery of Prader–Willi syndrome, a type of obesity caused by chromosome alterations.
 Additionally, anorexia nervosa and bulimia nervosa are more commonly found in females than males – thus hinting at a possibility of a linkage to the X-chromosome.